Avishka-Shamendra/OOSD-prj/README.md

 # OOSD-prj

-This is only the basic loin register system.
+This is only the basic login register system.
 This will be updated soon.